 Know the Type of Leather You Have

-Before repairing the scratches on the leather couch, you need to identify the type of leather you have.
+Before you can remove scratches from leather couch, you need to identify the type of leather you have.
 You can check with your manufacturer and find out the care and repair instructions.
 They sometimes have specific ways to repair their pieces of furniture and they might even send a free leather scratch repair kit.
 The different types of leather are repaired differently and there are specific products best to use for each type of leather.

 Identify the Type of Damage